| x Tripartite negotiations for centralised incomes policy bargaining began on Wednesday, 4th

 employers however want to reserve some part of any pay increases to be agreed upon at a

+company level.
 The employers have also further defined their demands.
 The

 Employers' Confederation of Service Industries, PT, is seeking an agreement which would